Haneke/Haneke/README.md

 Haneke requires iOS 7.0 or above and ARC.

 iOS 6 compatibility can be achieved with very few [changes](https://github.com/hpique/Haneke/pull/17).
 You can use [@shkutkov](https://github.com/shkutkov)'s [fork](https://github.com/shkutkov/Haneke) that adds it by replacing `NSURLSession` with [AFNetworking](https://github.com/AFNetworking/AFNetworking).

-##Roadmap

-Haneke is in initial development and its public API should not be considered stable.

 ##License